jedrichards/dotfiles/README.md

 ### Usage

 The repo should be cloned to some sensible location on your system, for example `~/work/dotfiles/`.
-To following command can them be used to copy these dot files to your home directory:
+The following command can them be used to copy these dot files to your home directory:

 ```sh
 $ ./publish.sh